 Dubai-based Emirates, which operated 3,600 flights a week before the pandemic, was the first airline to offer free COVID-19 insurance if travelers get sick.
 This includes coverage for medical treatment and health expenses (up to US$175,000) and quarantine costs (up to US$115 per day for 14 days).

 boarding agents and ground staff in direct contact with passengers must don

-personal protective equipment, including protective disposable gowns
+personal protective equipment, including disposable gowns, safety visors, masks and gloves.